Money Recovery Money Recovery

 4. Impact on Credit Policies: High levels of bad debt may necessitate a reassessment of credit policies to mitigate future risks and losses.

-Calculating the Percentage of Bad Debt
+Calculate the Bad Debt in Percentage

 Step 1: Define the Bad Debt Percentage Formula